LtenHacken/LtenHacken.github.io/index.md

 ## Background
 During my academic carreer I have developed proficiency in a multitude of programming languages and frameworks aimed at scientific computing, engineering and artificial intelligence.
 I consider myself well experienced in Python, having done projects involving object-oriented programming and writing modules.
 Besides Python, I have worked on projects involving control and simulation using Matlab and Simulink, used Wolfram Mathematica for symbolic math and scripting, and have experience working with Git, Linux, C and openACC on fluid simulations and HPC applications.
 Two projects I'd like to highlight are:

 - Ocean wave reconstruction and prediction using the Higher Order Spectral (HOS) method and Ensemble Kalman Filtering (EnKF).
-Supported bij a €2.500 grant: Link To Report
+Supported bij a €2.500 grant.

-- High Performance Computing (HPC) implementation of the Lattice Boltmann method in C using OpenACC: Link to Summary + Results preview
+- High Performance Computing (HPC) implementation of the Lattice Boltmann method in C using OpenACC

 Besides my academic carreer, I have been active in a multitude of organisations to broaden my horizon and develop myself both personally and professionaly.
 From these experiences I would like to highlight:

-- A year as full time president of JE Netherlands (UniPartners Nederland), where I was ultimately responsible for the national board and twelve local offices invloving 300+ students/consultants, € 800k turnover and 250+ projects.
+- A year as full time president of Junior Enterprises The Netherlands ([UniPartners Nederland](https://www.unipartners.nl/nederland/)), where I was ultimately responsible for the national board and twelve local offices invloving 300+ students/consultants, € 800k turnover and 250+ projects.

-- My role as trainer and speaker at De AI Workshop, where I lead hands-on workshops on artificial intelligence and it's implementation for a wide range of audiences.
+- My role as trainer and speaker at [De AI Workshop](https://www.deaiworkshop.nl/), where I lead hands-on workshops on artificial intelligence and it's implementation for a wide range of audiences.

-- Selected as delegate for the Netherlands Asia Honors Summer School, a prestigious programme in Hong Kong and Ho Chi Minh City for the 70 best applicants across Dutch universities.
+- Selected as delegate for the [Netherlands Asia Honors Summer School](https://www.nahss.nl/en/), a prestigious programme in Hong Kong and Ho Chi Minh City for the 70 best applicants across Dutch universities.
 The curriculum focussed on contemporary relations between East Asia and the West.

+- Treasurer of [Business Core Eindhoven](https://www.business-core.nl/), managing a € 60k budget alongside other organisational tasks for Eindhoven's biggest student symposium.

 Check my [resume](assets/Lars_ten_Hacken_CV.pdf).